 The Oyarsa of Malacandra puts the human problem quite well, “In your own world you have attained great wisdom concerning bodies and by this you have been able to make a ship that can cross the heaven; but in all other things you have the mind of an animal.”
 Once mankind, but more specifically the West, established themselves as superior in everything ranging from culture to social structures then they are not far from imperialism, enslavement and extermination.
 Through the developments of science we can, I think, rightly pat ourselves on the back for the great capacity for knowledge and advance we possess.
 But the danger is that we forget what we actually are.
 Life extends beyond laboratories, hospitals and classrooms to communities, families and cultures.
 I can understand why existentialism arose in angst against modernism; and why it carried through to full flower in postmodernism that tore off the dangerous shackles of imperial modernism.

 Weston went to Malacandra, in an attempt to win ground on which humanity might multiply; only, it would be as effective in making people better, as trying to improve the skills of footballers by giving them a larger field on which to play.
 Obviously this depends largely on how we define “better” and what we think constitutes progress.
 But modernism offered little of what most people would understand as fixing the problems that are endemic to human nature, furthermore it offered little to nothing in bolstering culture, the arts and so on (you only need to Google ‘modern architecture’ for proof of this).
 What does any of this matter?
 As a Westerner, and a Christian, I think we need to be very careful that we do not enact a new imperialism.
-The biblical picture of Isaiah 60 and Revelation 21-22 depict a renewed, perfect future in which we retain our cultural differences; this means that every human culture has inherent good and distinct strengths for the enrichment of the human race (Keller, T. 2008.
-The Reason for God, p45).
+The biblical picture of Isaiah 60 and Revelation 21-22 depict a renewed, perfect future in which we retain our cultural differences.
+Therefore every human culture has inherent good and distinct strengths for the enrichment of the human race.
 Scientific advance does enlighten our minds, but can do little if anything to change hearts.
 Christianity has too often been rightly critiqued as eradicating cultures which were and replacing them with Western culture.
 Weston threatened domination of Malacandra and anything else that stood in the way of his enterprise, we should be careful we do not end up doing the same.